matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 - [ ] a new tentacle is added

 This is very much a work in progress, but feel free to give it a go, and let me know if you face any issues.
+Constructive criticism received gratefully - this is my first real java project, and there's a lot I'm unaware of in that ecosystem.

 # Installation